Colic in Horses

 Life-threatening conditions, such as torsions, are most commonly associated with severe abdominal pain.
 Horses with severe abdominal pain are significantly more likely to require surgical intervention to treat their condition.

 Colic is a nondescript term for any type of abdominal pain.
 The causes of colic and the affected organ systems range widely.
-Most causes of colic involve the gastrointestinal system, and include:
+Most causes of colic involve the gastrointestinal system.

-Other causes of colic affect other organ systems, and include conditions such as:
+Other causes of colic affect other organ systems.

 Horses showing signs of colic require emergency veterinary attention to determine the underlying cause and whether surgical intervention is required.
 It is always best to call a veterinarian as soon as symptoms arise, as receiving care earlier improves the prognosis.
 At-home treatments must only be provided under veterinary instruction, for both the safety of the horse and to prevent conflict with future treatment protocols.
 While waiting for the veterinarian, walking the horse to stimulate gut motility and reduce rolling can be helpful and all food must be taken away.
 Any additional treatment should be delayed until after veterinary evaluation.